Nelchois/TIL/ML/ML.md

     The second option is ```thresh```, if set thresh = n, code will remain row that has data at least n.
     3. ```fill``` we can fill the null type values after using ```drop```, at that time user consider mean, mode, median.
+    ```fillna``` method filled all null type values in data, but be careful, 'fill' method change data directly, so you don't have to use 'inplace'.

 * outlier : values which too big or too small that has big difference with other dataset.
 Usually it's hard to use these data for training.